-Students in the CHP engage challenging and contemporary curricula under the direction of highly skilled and nationally-recognized faculty.
-All programs in the CHP are nationally accredited and graduates across all programs boast high employment/placement rates.
-CHP graduates are highly regarded by their employers; many have become prominent leaders in their fields.
+Students in the College of Health engage challenging and contemporary curricula under the direction of highly skilled and nationally-recognized faculty.
+All programs in the COH are nationally accredited and graduates across all programs boast high employment/placement rates.
+College of Health graduates are highly regarded by their employers; many have become prominent leaders in their fields.

-Academic programs within the CHP represent some of the fastest growing occupations across the nation.
-Visit these programs' websites and learn why the College of Health Professions has become a destination site for students pursuing careers in the allied health professions.
+Academic programs within the College of Health represent some of the fastest growing occupations across the nation.
+Visit these programs' websites and learn why the College of Health has become a destination site for students pursuing careers in the allied health professions.

 The principle mission of the Department of Counseling is to prepare quality counselors for various settings in Idaho and the nation.
-More specifically, we seek to prepare quality School Counselors for public schools in K-12 settings, Marital, Couple and Family Counselors and Clinical Mental Health Counselors for community agencies and other mental health settings, and Student Affairs Counselors for working in college settings such as advising, residence halls, and career centers.
+More specifically, we seek to prepare quality School Counselors for public schools in K-12 settings, Marital, Couple and Family Counselors, Clinical Mental Health Counselors, and Clinical Rehabilitation Counselors for community agencies and other mental health settings, and Student Affairs Counselors for working in college settings such as advising, residence halls, and career centers.